retr0bite/Count-repeated-lines/README.md

 # Count-repeated-lines
+Its a simple programm
-It counts the lines repeated vertically and tells you the name of the file that you pass as a parameter to the program
+counts the lines repeated vertically and tells you the name of the file that you pass as a parameter to the program

 please use: "main.go PATH/text.txt", for use it